The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Hašek and war calendars

 Radko Pytlík notes in Kniha o Švejkovi (1982) p.
-87 that Hašek had publisher Synek send old Austrian calendars to Lipnice and Feldoberkurat Ibl's field mass indicates that he fitted elements from at least one of them into The Good Soldier Švejk.
-Looking for further fragments we have browsed the calendars from 1914 to 1919.
-The mentioned entry from the 1915 issue is obvious but the issue from 1919 is even more relevant as it identifies no less than six characters associated with Švejk's involuntary stay at Táborské nádraží in [II.1].
+87 that Hašek had publisher Synek send old Austrian calendars to Lipnice, and Feldoberkurat Ibl's field mass suggests that he incorporated material from at least the 1915 issue into The Good Soldier Švejk.

-The motifs are fetched from pages 6 to 29 which is a pure calendar section.
-For each month there are two pages presenting a "shining role model of courage and gallantry".
-One page contains a drawing with a brief subtitle and on the next page there is a textual description of the heroic deed.
+The motifs are taken from pages 6 to 29, a section given over entirely to the monthly calendar proper.
+Each month is given two pages presenting a 'shining role model of courage and gallantry'.
+One page contains a drawing with a brief subtitle, while the facing or following page provides a fuller account of the heroic deed.

 Quote(s) from the novel